JJUNE0/diffusion_policy_robot_docking/README.md

 ---

 A mobile robot learns to autonomously dock at a charging station by observing two room cameras and its own wheel encoder velocities.
-A **Diffusion Transformer (DiT)** generates future velocity trajectories conditioned on fused vision--motion representations, producing smooth and reliable docking behaviors from offline demonstration data.
+A **Diffusion Transformer (DiT)**, trained as a **Rectified Flow** velocity-field model, generates future velocity trajectories conditioned on fused vision--motion representations, producing smooth and reliable docking behaviors from offline demonstration data.
+The straight-line flow is integrated with a simple **Euler ODE**, enabling high-quality generation in very few sampling steps.

 ## Overview